htirawi/foodics-reservations/CONTRIBUTING.md

 - Extract complex logic to composables
 - Keep components small (≤150 lines)
 - No prop mutations - use emits
+- No service imports - use stores/composables
+- No eslint-disable directives

 ```vue
 <script setup lang="ts">